NurIzyan1996/Customer-Segmentation/README.md

 # Customer Segmentation
-Creating classification where customers are classified into 4 segments (A, B, C, D) based on their customer’s gender, age, profession, spending pattern, and etc.
+Creating classification where customers are classified into 4 segments (A, B, C, D) based on customer’s gender, age, profession, spending pattern, and etc for a company to design a marketing strategy to target the most profitable segments.

 # Description
 This repository contains 3 python files (train.py, deploy.py, modules.py).